backstage/backstage/.changeset/modern-jokes-attack.md

 '@backstage/core-components': patch
 ---

-Made AlertDisplay not crash on undefined error messages
+Made AlertDisplay not crash on undefined messages